 Lew had already written a short story describing the journey of the wise men to Bethlehem–a subject which had fascinated him since he was very young.
 This became the first book of Ben-Hur, with the rest of the novel describing the “religious and political conditions of the world at the time of the coming,” as he says in his Autobiography.

-Although he may have been indifferent to religion before writing the book, he says in the preface to “The First Christmas,” 1899, that the act of writing resulted in “a conviction amounting to absolute belief in God and the divinity of Christ.”
-To read Lew Wallace’s answer to this question in his own words, read the Preface of The First Christmas or the excerpt from his Autobiography “How I Came to Write Ben Hur.”
+Although Wallace was indifferent to religion before writing the book, he says in the preface to “The First Christmas,” 1899, that the act of writing resulted in “a conviction amounting to absolute belief in God and the divinity of Christ.”
+For Lew Wallace’s answer to this question in his own words, read the Preface of The First Christmas or the excerpt from his Autobiography “How I Came to Write Ben Hur.”